 Our immune system is made up of tissues and organs that work together to protect us against infections.
 Different conditions can cause a weakened immune system.
-The one most commonly linked with KS is HIV (human immunodeficiency virus), the virus that causes AIDS.
+The one most commonly linked with KS is HIV (human immunodeficiency virus), the virus that can lead to Aids.

 Classic KS is rare.
 It’s more common in older men of Mediterranean, Middle Eastern or Jewish descent.

-Endemic KS is found in parts of Africa where human herpes virus 8 is more common.
+Endemic KS is found in parts of Africa where HHV8 is more common.
 It develops more quickly than classic KS and can affect men, women and children of all ages, although it’s more common in men.

 Acquired Kaposi's sarcoma (sometimes called transplant Kaposi's sarcoma)